semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## containers {#containers}

 An optional part of [`agent`](#agent).
-Defines an array of Docker image names.
-Jobs run inside these containers.
+Defines an array of Docker image names to run jobs.

 The first container in the list runs the jobs.
 You may optionally add more items which run as separate containers.
 All containers can reference each other via their names, which are mapped to hostnames using DNS records.

-Each `container` entry must have:
+Each `container` entry can have:

 - [`name`](#name-in-containers): the name of the container
 - [`image`](#image-in-containers): the image for the container